kamil-kw/Rocky_Paperusus_Scissorro/README.md

 * Poor score from lighthouse performance 89% due to external source of video (giphy), replacing video to own created using [Canva](https://www.canva.com/)
 * Dot notation not used in form checker - fixed
 * Unchecked runtime.lastError: The message port closed before a response was received - error caused by Norton browser extention
+* Position of header diplaing over the .back (gray area) - fixed
+* Position of score area causing poor UX, moved by 2vw to improve visibility

+***All known bugs were corrected before deployment.***

 [Back to Table Of Content](#tableOfContents)